DECODEproject/whitepaper/decode-whitepaper.md

 The exact mechanism and protocol by which this is accomplished is work in progress and will be updated here in future whitepaper versions.

+In order to make it straighforward for developers to build **DECODE apps** the mechanisms for interacting with and validating external identity claims will be a core part of the language that is used to express **Smart Rules**.

 ## The user interface